Equine Chiropractor: Job Description

 Equine chiropractors can be found in a large variety of occupations.
 Some, as licensed D.C.s, practice human chiropractic and do occasional animal work on the side.
 Others are veterinarians who wish to extend their range of services offered into equine or animal homeopathy.
 Still others hold neither DVM or D.C. licensure and work entirely as equine therapists, using a combination of massage and chiropractic techniques.
 However, non-veterinarians must have direct written consent from a veterinarian before performing such procedures on an animal.
 This is due to the fact that human chiropractors and non-chiropractic equine therapists may not recognize or understand diseases and medical conditions in horses.

 Very few sources indicate job prospects for equine chiropractors.
-The U.S. Bureau of Labor Statistics (BLS) projected a 9% (the average for all occupations) increase in employment from 2014 to 2024 for veterinarians, 19% for veterinary technicians and technologists and 17% over the same time frame for all chiropractors.
+The U.S. Bureau of Labor Statistics (BLS) projected a 16% (the average for all occupations) increase in employment from 2019 to 2029 for veterinarians, 16% for veterinary technicians and technologists and 4% over the same time frame for all chiropractors.
 Positions in specifically equine chiropractic may increase as a result of both careers growing so rapidly.
-As of May 2015, the BLS reported average annual salaries of $33,280 for veterinary techs, $99,000 for veterinarians and $78,370 for chiropractors.
+As with job prospects, there are few sources to find an equine chiropractor salary.

-According to the Equine Post, an online resource for horse owners and enthusiasts, states that finding employment is simply a matter of finding the right geographic location to work in.
-As animal owners become increasingly more concerned about giving their pets the finest care, they will call upon equine chiropractors and those practicing alternative methods for healing and behavioral improvement (www.equinepost.com).
+According to the Equine Post, an online resource for horse owners and enthusiasts, finding employment is simply a matter of finding the right geographic location to work in.
+As animal owners become increasingly more concerned about giving their pets the finest care, they will call upon equine chiropractors and those practicing alternative methods for healing and behavioral improvement.

-Equine chiropractors are usually trained as veterinarians, vet technicians or chiropractors.
+Equine chiropractors are usually trained as veterinarians, vet technicians, or chiropractors.
 Depending on their background and training, they work with veterinarians to supplement care for horses using the alternative method of spinal manipulation.
-Jobs are projected to increase in all these fields through 2024.
+Jobs are projected to increase in all these fields through 2029.